Are-you-listening/Languages-and-Automata/README.md

 **By: Anas Stitou, Emil Lambert, Tibo Verreycken,  Kars Christian van Velzen  (UA: INF-BA1)**

+## Course Info

-Project for the Course: INFORMAT 1001WETTAL Talen en automaten, University of Antwerp.
+[Spring, 2023 | Talen en automaten, 1001WETTAL]

+The goals off this project for this course consists of (but not limited to): Show expertise in languages and automata theory, Apply proper communication, Self-reflection, Developing an analytical mindset,

+You can find detailed information about the course using this [link](https://www.uantwerpen.be/nl/studeren/aanbod/alle-opleidingen/informatica-studeren/bachelor/studieprogramma/) (Dutch)

+## Product Requirements

+Creating a functional program by using a set of theoretical constructs (algoritms and automata).

+## Final Product

-The project aims to build a program which can parse Songs and compare & categorise these songs using Finite Automata.
+A program which can parse songs and compare & categorise these songs using Finite Automata.

+The program has a midi file parser from which datat is extracted and automata are constructed.
+By applying different algorithms we can check for similarity in songs, group songs on genre (specified by user defined paramaters) It is also possible to convert an automaton into a song (midi file).

+## How to run?

+TBA

 Supported Audio Files:
 *   .mid